casthub/docs/en/automation-cards.md

 </code-block>
 </code-group>

-This is a very basic example of how Triggers function - more information, including I/O to other Cards, is covered in the [Triggers](/automation-cards/triggers) documentation.
+This is a very basic example of how Triggers function - more information, including I/O to other Cards, is covered in the <docs-link path="/automation-cards/triggers">Triggers</docs-link> documentation.

 ### Conditions